Home of The Big Texas Boerboel

 Q: What’s the best boerboel chew?

 A: This question can vary with each boerboel.
-We have some boerboels that are slow chewers and can eat rawhide chews.
+We have some boerboels that are slow chewers and can eat rawhide type chews.
 Some will try to swallow an entire large rawhide roll after only 5 minutes, which is very dangerous.
-Deer/Elk antlers have been pretty decent options across the board for the boerboels.
+I would do as we did and stay away from rawhide all together now.
+Nylabone and Benebone brand chews seem to be our go to.
+Deer/Elk antlers have been a decent option so far, I would just caution they may end up damaging their teeth with those; depends on the dog.

 Q: What are good boerboel treats?